VladyslavKovalov/PWappClient/README.md

 Angular2/ASP.Net Core "money" transactions sample
 This sample shows how to connect Angular 2 and ASP.Net Core.
 This project uses identityServer4, ngrx/store, webSockets, EFcore, Bootstrap 3 and PrimeNg

-This is a clien app.
+This is a client app.
 To server part, check https://github.com/VladyslavKovalov/PWappServer

 ##How To
 Try to create two new users with different sessions, then try to send betweeen them some transactions.
 You can check previous transactions in "History".